arsx958/Unicorn-Pre/Unicorn-family/Unicorn-v2/README.md

 ## Authors

 These files are provided by Nanjing University [Vision Lab](https://vision.nju.edu.cn/).
+Thanks to Prof. Dandan Ding from Hangzhou Normal University.